Matt Ryan Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Matchup vs. Carolina

-- Ryan's 305.2 passing yards per game in 10 matchups against the Panthers are 22.7 more yards than his over/under in Sunday's game.
+- In 10 matchups against the Panthers, Ryan averaged 305.2 passing yards per game, 22.7 yards higher than his over/under for Sunday.

-- Ryan threw one touchdown pass eight times and multiple TDs six times against the Panthers.
+- Ryan threw a touchdown pass eight times and multiple TDs in six of those games against the Panthers.

 - Note: Ryan's stats vs. Panthers date back to 2016.

-- The 216.4 yards per game the Panthers are allowing through the air makes them the NFL's third-ranked pass defense.
+- The 216.4 passing yards the Panthers give up per game makes them the NFL's third-ranked pass defense this season.

-- The Panthers have given up 11 touchdowns through the air (1.6 per game).
-They are 12th in the league in that category.
+- The Panthers have given up 11 passing TDs this season (1.6 per game), ranking them 12th among NFL defenses.

 Recent Performances

-- Over his last three games, Ryan has collected 961 passing yards (320.3 yards per game) while going 83-for-127 (65.4% completion percentage) and throwing eight touchdowns and one interception.
+- Over his last three games, Ryan has put up 961 passing yards (320.3 per game) while going 83-for-127 (65.4% completion percentage) and throwing eight touchdowns and one interception.

 Ryan's Atlanta Teammates